 Many people who are affected by cancer have concerns about travel insurance.
-They may wonder whether they can obtain travel insurance if they have cancer, or whether they can obtain full medical cover if they have had cancer in the past.
+You may wonder whether you can access travel insurance when you have cancer, or whether you can obtain full medical cover if you've had cancer in the past.

 What is travel insurance?

 Travel insurance covers you for specific property or financial losses, illness or injury that you may suffer before or during your travels.
-It isn’t compulsory to have travel insurance when you travel, but many people choose to get it so that they have some financial security if something goes wrong while they’re travelling.
+It isn’t compulsory to have insurance when you travel, but many people choose to get it so they have financial security if something goes wrong.